Skip to content

 Trust AccountFor investing through a trust

-The ability to hold multiple account types under one roof is genuinely convenient.
-You can manage your Roth IRA, taxable brokerage account, and emergency fund all from a single dashboard.
+The ability to manage multiple account types under one dashboard is genuinely convenient.
+You can see your Roth IRA, taxable account, and emergency fund in one place.

 Betterment’s Fee Structure